 It’s the birthplace of Toyota.

-And for many people the whole atmosphere is a bit more relaxed than its big brother Tokyo.
+And for many people the whole atmosphere in this city is a bit more relaxed than in its big brother Tokyo.

 On the country site you will the peace of century-old shrines and calming japanese gardens.

 You must try the Shinkansen this amazing train which is connecting the cities always in time.